Assyria History Timeline and Map

 Assyria’s imperial power was based squarely on its army.

 Assyria’s military practices had roots in earlier Mesopotamian warfare; however it introduced major innovations of its own.
-The Assyrian army was one of the first major military force in world history to benefit from iron armour and weapons.
+The Assyrian army was one of the first major military force in world history to benefit from iron armor and weapons.
 Whereas the earlier armies of the Bronze Age and early Iron Age had been built around a comparatively a small number of aristocratic warriors fighting from chariots, under the Assyrians the cheaper but tougher iron enabled the Assyrians to arm many more ordinary subjects.
 Their army was therefore able to be composed of much larger bodies of infantry and cavalry than hitherto.
 The cavalry were now largely made up of soldiers riding on horses, and warriors riding in chariots became less important in the army.
 The Assyrians learnt this new style of cavalry warfare from the Cimmerians and Scythians, the horse-riding nomads from steppes of central Asia.
 All horsemen at the time rode without stirrups or saddles, but this seems not to have hindered their ability to control their mounts.

 Stone depiction of an Assyrian Soldier on Horseback